We're abstinent, but we had anal sex and are scared to death.

 You say that you two just aren't sexual.
 Here's the thing: people are sexual.
 Most animals (which we also are) are sexual.
 That's simply one basic part of who we are.
 Now, that doesn't mean we are all sexual in the same ways or have the same sexualities: we don't.
 It also doesn't mean we have to be sexually active, or have sexual partnerships, or that the fact that our sexuality is a part of us means we will be compelled to do things we don't want to do when it comes to our ethics, values or goals and plans for our lives.
 But this is another place where I'm seeing you deny something which is not only factual, but clearly factual for you and your partner: obviously, you two did or do have sexual feelings for each other.
 You two are sexual.
 Just acknowledging that, rather than trying to pretend it isn't so, is going to help you better manage those feelings and make choices best in line with what you really want and believe is right for you.

 Too, the idea that your vagina has the capacity to ruin a relationship troubles me.
 Your vagina is part of your genitals, no more or less so than your anus.
 And those places are parts of your body just like your mouth, feet or elbows are.
 If one of those places is something you feel is sacred, it only makes sense that all of your body is sacred.
 We can't piecemeal our bodies in that way.
 By all means, it's very important that any two people only have any kind of sex when they feel it is right for them, but one kind of sex versus another isn't going to ruin a relationship, which is bigger than your body parts.
 Things like not communicating well or clearly, having one partner coerce or manipulate another, staying together or in a certain way when it isn't a good fit for both partner's wants and needs can ruin relationships, but a part of your body doesn't have that power.
 Forgive me sounding a little cheesy, but if your vulva or vagina have power, the power they have is positive, not negative: after all, the whole world was literally born from those places.
-Your clitoris has more sensory nerve endings than any other part of the male or female body.
+Your clitoris has more sensory nerve endings than any other part of human anatomy.
 And it's a part of the whole person you are.
 There's nothing dangerous or damaging about any of that.
 On top of that, I'm bothered by the fact that this seems to have happened only based on what your boyfriend wanted to do.
 Any kind of sex between people should come out of a shared desire and want for that sex, and not just what one wants.
 In a healthy sexual relationship, one partner isn't active and the other passive: both partners have a say and both partners are active partners.

 I also want to make sure you realize that all kinds of people who have been sexually active don't continue to have sex routinely or daily once they become so.
 We will all have times when we want to have sex and times that we don't, for a whole lot of different reasons: from just not being in the mood, to having other priorities, to relationship problems, to being too tired to ethical issues like yours.
 Sex with a partner isn't a Pandora's Box that once we open it, we can't shut.
 For every single one of us, even those who feel fine about being sexually active, we are never obligated to have sex at any time, for any reason, and we'll often be opening and shutting that box in life.
 Everybody does that to some degree.
 We don't need to make special pledges or call it "restoring virginity," to do that.
 Even if you do get married, you're still going to -- or you certainly should -- have the option of not having sex for periods of time for any reason at all.